Planting 101: How to Set Up Your Vegetable Garden

 Seeds vs Plants

-Personally, I really enjoy planting from seeds.
-They are a lot cheaper than starter plants and it somehow feels more gratifying to watch something grow from a tiny seed into a plant that produces food.
+I really enjoy planting from seeds.
+They are cheaper than starter plants and it feels so gratifying to watch something grow from a tiny seed into a plant that produces food.
+Things like lettuces, beans, peas, and squash are great to sow directly.

 Prep the Area